 Patients with Renal Impairment

-Initiation of FARXIGA is not recommended in patients with an eGFR less than 60 mL/min/1.73 m2.
+No dose adjustment is needed in patients with an eGFR greater than or equal to 45 mL/min/1.73 m2.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 - What are the ingredient drugs contained in Qternmet XR?